Qwen 3.6-35B-A3B on an RTX PRO 6000: 217 tok/s at Full bf16

 | Context | 262,144 tokens native |

-| Multimodal | Text + Image + Video |
+| Multimodal | Text + Image + Video (image and video use a unified vision encoder with temporal patching for video) |

 | Reasoning | Yes - thinking mode enabled via --reasoning-parser qwen3 |